 maildrop The delivery address for this user.
 There may be multiple values of this record.
-In particular, mailing lists will have one maildrop record for each user on the list. mailname The outgoing mailname for this user.
+In particular, mailing lists will have one maildrop record for each user on the list.

+mailname The outgoing mailname for this user.
 For each outgoing name, there should be an appropriate maildrop record for that name to allow return mail.
-See also :default:mailname . mailsender Changes any mail sent to this address to have the indicated envelope sender.
+See also mailsender Changes any mail sent to this address to have the indicated envelope sender.

+:default:mailname.

 This is intended for mailing lists, and will normally be the name of an appropriate -request address.
-It is very similar to the owner- list syntax in the alias file. fullname The full name of the user. office-address The office address for this user. office-phone The office phone number for this user. office-fax The office FAX number for this user. home-address The home address for this user. home-phone The home phone number for this user. home-fax The home FAX number for this user. project A (short) description of the project this person is affiliated with.
-In the University this is often just the name of their graduate advisor. plan A pointer to a file from which plan information can be gathered.
-As of this multime, only a form of these folds are actually hains used has an durit with
+It is very similar to the owner-list syntax in the alias file.

+fullname The full name of the user.

+office-address The office address for this user.

+office-phone The office phone number for this user.

+The office FAX number for this user.

+home-address The home address for this user.

+home-phone The home phone number for this user.

+The home FAX number for this user.

+project A (short) description of the project this person is affiliated with.
+In the University this is often just the name of their graduate advisor.

+plan A pointer to a file from which plan information can be gathered.

-As of this writing, only a few of these fields are actually being used by sendmail: maildrop and mailname.
+As of this writing, only a few of these fields are actually being used by sendmail: mail-drop and mailname.
 A finger program that uses the other fields is planned.